Archives

 192pp., pbk., RRP $A15.99

-Popular and prolific storyteller is back with a new series for young readers transitioning to novels with all the supports these readers need including action-packed plots and relatable characters who have a touch of superpower to turn them from ordinary to extraordinary in times of need.
+Popular and prolific storyteller Anh Do is back with a new series for young readers transitioning to novels with all the supports these readers need including action-packed plots and relatable characters who have a touch of superpower to turn them from ordinary to extraordinary in times of need.

 Summer loves sport, and there is nothing she would love more than to charge down the field towards an open goal, or soar through the air over the basket.
 She would love to be part of a team but instead she always seems to be the last one picked, probably because of her lack of co-ordination which even she recognises.
 Then one day something amazing happens and Summer discovers she is no longer the spectator but the superstar.
 The purple gloop that covered her and landed her in hospital has turned her life around.
 However what is magical for Summer is misery for her older brother Carl who goes from being a talented upcoming footballer to being in a wheelchair, and Summer finds herself with a lot more responsibility.